failmap/failmap/docs/source/topics/usage/running_a_remote_worker.md

 ## How to verify your worker is running
 You'll probably see a lot of output: the container starting, celery running, the task being performed and such.

-If you want to see that failmap is processing the result, there are two ways:
+If you want to see that web security map is processing the result, there are two ways:
 1: You can see your computer name pop up in the workers on https://admin.faalkaart.nl/admin/
 2: You can see the amount of tasks processed increase on https://grafana.faalkaart.nl